 What comes next?

 So we provided enough light.
 The next thing that we need to get right is the watering.
+Watering is such an important part in herbs to grow.
 If you want a general rule of thumb, water your basil every 1-3 days.

 But better than a rule of thumb is to actually take that thumb and put it a few inches into the soil.
 If it is still wet (soil sticks to your thumb), do not water your basil.